cybercena/cybercena.github.io/content/posts/CTF/NCA CTF/Ghumantey/index.md

 - OSINT
 ---

-Recently, I created an OSINT challenge for Team NCA@Nepal.
+Recently, I created an OSINT challenge for Team [NCA@Nepal](https://ncateam.xyz/about/) .
 The challenge, called ‘Ghumantey,’ is considered the most confusing and difficult OSINT challenge in the NCA CTF.
 So far, only two teams have solved it at last moment.

 ![Challenge solving by two team](twoteam.png)